Mizar01/tile/README.md

 * in the editor the '+' at the end and the comma ','

 - the tileUnit is clickable but you should not be able to attack it if there is no connection.

+NOTES :
+MODEL COLORS :to see colored models, you have to add at least one ambient light.